Extracting State Logic into a Reducer

 To move your state setting logic from your event handlers to a reducer function in this example, you will:

-1. Declare the current state (tasks) as the first argument.
+- Declare the current state (

-3. Return the next state from the reducer (which React will set the state to).
+object as the second argument. - Return the next state from the reducer (which React will set the state to).

 Here is all the state setting logic migrated to a reducer function: